blambov/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 a contiguous range, which would also introduce unacceptable complexity.

 The above is only a material limitation when the keys allow prefixes.
-If the keys we work with are prefix-free and can present positions before and after any valid key (which our byte-comparable translation does provide), we can still correctly define ranges between any two keys, with the posibility of inclusive or exclusive boundaries as needed.
+If the keys we work with are prefix-free and can present positions before and after any valid key (both provided by our byte-comparable translation), we can still correctly define ranges between any two keys, with the posibility of inclusive or exclusive boundaries as needed.

 As we also would also like to retrieve metadata on the paths leading to queried keys (e.g. a partition marker and stats